spbu-math-cs/Quadric-Intersection/README.md

 Use `create_models.py` script to fit the manifolds.
 With default parameters it will fit `OneClassSVM` and `PCA`.

-For fitting `quadrics` with the second order distance use the following command:
+For fitting `quadrics` with the distance of order 2 use the following command:
 ```
 python create_models.py --methods quadrics
 ```